Yakima River Canyon in Washington

 If the Yakima is too high, too warm, or too windy, compare the Wenatchee only after rule checks, the Spokane for an eastern Washington redband option, or the Missouri as a larger tailwater-style trout benchmark.

-Check WDFW regulations and emergency rules before fishing the Yakima, especially for trout reaches, salmon closures, selective gear, temperature, and access rules.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check WDFW rules and emergency rules before fishing the Yakima, especially for trout reaches, salmon closures, selective gear, temperature, and access rules.

 Umtanum Recreation Area